ZhenyingZhu/ToDoAndTracker/README.md

 - start time: index it so that building a report is efficient
 - end time: index it so that if it is null, it is the current on going event.
 - rate of efficiency
+- diary ref: link to a diary.
+Can use this to build a calendar view to see what event occurs on which date.

 #### Tag